Biruni60/Learn-BD-client/README.md

 Live link:https://learnbd-88548.web.app/

+This is a learning platform where student and teacher can interact with each other.

 Feature:

-1.user can erroll our courses
+- user can erroll our courses

-2.teachar can add courses.
+- teachar can add courses.

-3.teacher can assign assignment to the student
+- teacher can assign assignment to the student

-4.user can submit assignments
+- user can submit assignments

-5.user can eavluate the teacher
+- user can eavluate the teacher